 Which software is best for call recording?

-The best software for you depends on whether you’re a business recording VoIP calls for internal use, a content creator recording voice or video calls for an audience, or an individual recording meetings for personal use.
+The best software for you depends on whether you’re a business recording VoIP calls for internal use, a content creator recording voice or video calls for an audience, or an individual recording FaceTime calls and meetings for personal use.

 Best Call Recording Software for Businesses